 We encourage the children to play an active role in shaping their learning experiences.
 Adults engage in discussion with the children about what they are interested in, which skills they would like to develop further and which resources they need to support their learning.
-Each half term, the children look at and discuss their Records of Achievement as part of a Learning Review.
+Each half term, the children look at and discuss their learning journey as part of a review.